 Cameryn Tuliao

 I'm a non-binary narrative designer with a game design background, living in South Essex, England.
-I'm a graduate of Abertay University (Game development and production), a TIGA shortlist graduate, a Narrative Department alumni and a previous BAFTA YGD winner.
-I'm skilled in emotional storytelling, character development, creating interesting dialogue and branching narrative.Currently, I'm looking for Narrative Designer or Game Writer jobs that would make great use of my passions and skills in game development.
+I'm an IG50 winner for 2024, a 2023 TIGA shortlist graduate, a Narrative Department alumni and a previous BAFTA YGD winner.
+I'm skilled in emotional storytelling, character development, game design and branching narrative.Currently, I'm looking for Narrative Designer or Game Designer jobs that would make great use of my passions and skills in game development.

 High Card Heist